Skip to Content Skip to Navigation

 Results of a site assessment may oblige the land manager to report the contamination under section 60 of the Contaminated Land Management Act 1997.

-The Contaminated Land Management Compliance Statement sets out ways in which the EPA ensures those responsible for managing and remediating significantly contaminated land comply with their legal obligations, to achieve improved environmental and human health outcomes.
+The EPA’s Regulatory Policy sets out ways in which the EPA ensures those responsible for managing and remediating significantly contaminated land comply with their legal obligations, to achieve improved environmental and human health outcomes.

 How can Airsafe help?